ADHD Support for Parents of ADD, ADHD Children

 Is ADD support necessary for parents of children with ADHD?
 Parenting is difficult, even under the best of circumstances.
 Parenting a child with a neurological disorder, such as ADD and ADHD, comes with unique challenges that sometimes seem impossible to overcome and cope with.
 An ADD support group can help parents deal with the rocky situations and occasional roadblocks associated with raising an ADHD child.

 What Is ADD Support?

 The term ADD support refers to a group or organization with a mission centered around helping parents cope with the complexities and challenges of raising a child with the disorder.
-Depending on the nature of the ADD support group, parents may have access to trained counselors or group facilitators who offer advice, tools, and strategies for managing the behavior of their children (see Finding ADHD Help), including dealing with hyperactivity and inattentive ADHD behaviors.
+Depending on the nature of the ADD support group, parents may have access to trained counselors or group facilitators who offer advice, tools, and strategies for managing the behavior of their children (see Finding ADD/ADHD Help), including dealing with hyperactivity and inattentive ADHD behaviors.

 Why Do Parents of ADHD Children Need ADHD Support Themselves?

 ADHD support provides vital help to parents of children who just received a diagnosis for ADHD and those who have dealt with it for years.
 Parents of 'normal' children often cannot relate to the challenges of parents whose child has ADHD.
 Without a network of others who deal with the same challenges and setbacks, parents can begin to feel alone in the struggle and become isolated, exacerbating the frustrations and loneliness they feel while raising their child with ADD.
 An ADHD support organization has resources and counselors specifically for parents dealing with the challenges of raising an ADHD child.